MarkSeliverstov/Echolalia/Specification.md

 - Development using Xamarin and the C# programming language.
 - Using the SQLite database for storing.
 - Using the ASP.NET Core Web API for the server side.
-- Using the school server for hosting the database and the Web API.
 - Using the Figma for design.

 ## Expected Database Structure